 FISH is a built-in scripting language that gives user control of almost every aspect of program operation, including operation in dynamic mode.
 Enhancement or modification of the physics, or addition of user defined variables relevant to dynamic analysis is available through the use of FISH.
 In the FLAC3D Manual see “Scripting FISH in FLAC3D” and “User Defined Models in FLAC3D” for more information.

-The Dynamic Wizard is a new tool available in FLAC 8.0 and FLAC3D 6.0, that includes the following functionality:
+The Dynamic Wizard is a pre-processing tool that includes the following functionality:

 - Importing ground motion data (velocity or acceleration) from a history, table or PEER file.

 - Filtering ground motion data to remove high-frequency components with a specified cut-off frequency.

 - Adding a baseline correction for velocity or displacement drift by removing the mean acceleration, the running average displacement, a polynomial fit displacement or a low-frequency sine function from the acceleration or velocity.

 - Export processed data, such as acceleration, velocity, displacement, amplitude spectrum, response spectrum, or Arias intensity as a FLAC3D table.

 - Signals recorded during FLAC3D dynamic analysis can be processed by the Dynamic Wizard (frequency content found, response spectrum,…)